Kat Hoyos

-Kat Hoyos is an Australian actress, singer and dancer.
+Kat Hoyos (born 1990) is an Australian actress.
 She is best known for her role in the television series Here Come The Habibs.
 She has also appeared in Body in the Yard and was also cast in the short film The Road Home.

-Biography
+Early life and education

 Hoyos was born to a single mother who moved to Australia from Colombia in the mid 1990s.
 She attended Mary Mackillop College before moving to Cronulla.
 Hoyos completed a Bachelor of Creative Arts (Theatre) from the University of Wollongong.

 Stage and television

 Hoyos was featured in professional stage roles in the Australian productions of Jersey Boys, Hairspray, Bring It On, Xanadu, and Fame.
 Her onscreen credits include Here Come the Habibs, Body in the Yard and short film The Road Home.
 She has been featured in TV commercials for Bonds, the RTA, Pepsi Max, and McDonald's, amongst others.

 Hoyos has performed in music clips for Guy Sebastian, Paulini, Natalie Bassingthwaighte, and worked with choreographers Project Moda, at the Annual Hair Expo for the Schwarzkopf main event.
 She has made TV appearances including the MTV and Aria Awards, Mornings, The Australian Open Tennis final, The Helpmann Awards, Sunrise, Hey Hey its Saturday, Dancing with The Stars and nationally televised Carols by Candlelight.
 Hoyos has also collaborated with companies and events like Auto Salon, Sony Ericsson and Nike on shoots and product launches.